 UDP: 3074, 3478-3479

-Usually, the console itself opens the required ports via UPnP, but if this does not happen, you need to manually configure the port forwarding rules.
+Usually, the console opens the required ports via UPnP, but if this does not happen, you must manually configure the port forwarding rules.
 Open in NAT:

 You can set up port forwarding by following the instruction 'Port Forwarding'.